Deir ez-Zor campaign (2017–2019): ISIL breakout

-On 10 October, ISIL launched a large counterattack under the cover of a large sandstorm, which resulted in the death of a French YPG volunteer, while they also managed to capture an MRAP-style vehicle from the Syrian Democratic Forces near the town of Baghuz Fawqani.
+On 10 October, ISIL launched a large counterattack under the cover of a large sandstorm, which resulted in the death of a French YPG volunteer, while they also managed to capture an MRAP-style vehicle from the SDF near al-Baghuz Fawqani.
 On 12 October, ISIL continued its counterattack, which resulted in the killing and capturing of at least 45 SDF fighters, as well as the recapture of multiple positions.
 On 19 October, ISIL reportedly infiltrated and crossed through areas held by Syrian governmental forces and their allies, to reinforce its Euphrates pocket from the Syrian Desert.
-On 20 October, The Syrian Observatory for Human Rights stated that the international Coalition had carried out two "massacres" via airstrikes in al-Susah, resulting in the deaths of 58, including 41 civilians, with ISIL only receiving 11–17 casualties in the strikes; 10 children were also reported to have been killed.
+On 20 October, the SOHR stated that the US-led coalition had carried out two "massacres" via airstrikes in al-Susah, resulting in the deaths of 58, including 41 civilians, with ISIL only receiving 11–17 casualties in the strikes; 10 children were also reported to have been killed.

 On 22 October, the SDF launched a new assault on ISIL positions in al-Susah, resulting in half of the town being captured and al-Marashidah being cut off.
 They also disabled an ISIL SVBIED by killing the driver, reportedly with a sniper rifle.
 On 23 October, the SDF continued their advance after clashes continued through the night.
-ISIL attempted to counterattack and reportedly used 4 SVBIEDs on SDF positions in Susah.
-Under heavy air and artillery support, the SDF repelled the offensive and restarted the attack.
-In the morning, they took the village of Hawi al Susah, which is adjacent to the town of Susah.
+ISIL attempted to counterattack and reportedly used four SVBIEDs on SDF positions in Susah.
+Supported by heavy coalition air and artillery support, the SDF repelled the assault and restarted their own attack.
+In the morning, they captured the village of Hawi al Susah, which is adjacent to the town of Susah.
 In Hajin, sporadic clashes continued between the two sides.
 On 24 October, fighting in Susah was still intense.
-Over the night, ISIL launched several assaults using armored cars and SVBIEDs to break through the encirclement of Marashidah, in which they still had fighters, and to push back the SDF before they can consolidate their positions.
+Over the night, ISIL launched several assaults using armored cars and SVBIEDs to break through the encirclement of Marashidah, in which they still had fighters holding out, and to push back the SDF before they can consolidate their positions.
 Under heavy artillery bombardment, they temporarily opened a corridor, which allowed some of their units to escape.
-The SDF stated to have killed 10 fighters themselves, as well as destroying a vehicle and a SVBIED, while the Coalition reportedly killed another 41 ISIL militants with airstrikes and artillery.
-On the same day, the Coalition stated on Twitter to have bombed a mosque in Susah that was being used by ISIL as a fighting position.
+The SDF stated to have killed 10 fighters themselves, as well as destroying a vehicle and an SVBIED, while the coalition reportedly killed another 41 ISIL militants with airstrikes and artillery.
+On the same day, the coalition stated on Twitter to have bombed a mosque in Susah that was being used by ISIL as a fighting position.